Updated February 18, 2020

 Well made quality 2 toned upholstery with high-density foam, gives this bench the right amount of comfort and padding, it’s a nice looking bench too.

-A wide rear stabilizer bar makes sure the SB 670 does not move around while you are pressing heavy weights.
+A wide rear stabilizer bar makes sure the Marcy SB-670 does not move around while you are pressing heavy weights.

 The Marcy adjustable bench will appeal to the beginner through to the more seasoned lifter, with a maximum weight load of 600lbs, it’s sure to last a while before you grow out of it.